-Br: Dr. Lydia Gray
+Br: Dr. Lydia Gray | Updated December 5, 2023

 Rain rot is a skin infection caused by the bacteria Dermatophilus congolensis.
 Although the bacteria is present in the environment all the time, it requires a moist environment and a break in the skin to develop into the characteristic hard, painful crusts over a horse’s back and rump.

 The best treatment for rain rot is removal of the scabs so that dry air and sunlight can reach the skin.
-Because the crusts are hard and painful, it may be necessary to soak and soften them first with an antibacterial bath.
+Since the crusts are hard and painful, it may be necessary to soak and soften them first with an antibacterial bath.
 Horses that are severely affected or ill may also need injections of the antibiotic penicillin.

 Although some horses are susceptible to Dermatophilus no matter how well they are cared for, certain steps can be taken to try and avoid the infection.